Fort George (Castine, Maine): Description

+The fort at one time was surrounded by a 20 ft wall topped with fraising, and with cheval de frise at the base.

+Additional defenses included the digging of a canal across much of the neck separating the Bagaduce Peninsula from the rest of the mainland.

 Castine is set at a strategically significant location near the head of Penobscot Bay, and was a point of conflict at several times between the 17th and 19th centuries.
+The fort was one of a series of defenses erected by the British in 1779.

+History

 Pursuant to plans for establishing a military presence on the coast of Maine as well as the colony of New Ireland, a British force led by General Francis McLean arrived off Castine in June 1779, seized the town, and established Fort George and other fortifications in the area.
-The state of Massachusetts, of which Maine was then a part, responded by raising a large militia force, which in an operation known as the Penobscot Expedition, disastrously failed in its attempt to dislodge the British in July and August of 1779.
+Massachusetts, of which Maine was then a part, responded by raising a large militia force, which in an operation known as the Penobscot Expedition, disastrously failed in its attempt to dislodge the British in July and August of 1779.

 The British established the fort under the command of a general named Campbell.
 There were about 30 houses in the area.
-They brought in prizes (captured ships and cargo) there, and received trade from British-controlled Halifax and New York.
+They brought in prizes (captured ships and cargo), and received trade from British-controlled Halifax and New York.
 Loyalists from the surrounding area flocked to the village.
-A Loyalist guide for a party traveling from Falmouth (now Portland) to Fort George returned to his home in Camden afterwards and was later captured, court-martialed and executed by the Americans, tried by Major Benjamin Burton under the direction of Brigadier General Peleg Wadsworth.
-In revenge for this, a party of 25 Loyalists eventually went to Wadsworth's quarters and took him prisoner, also capturing Major Burton; they were incarcerated at Fort George.
-Wadsworth and Burton escaped on June 15, 1781 by cutting a hole in the roof of their jail.

-The fort was not abandoned by the British until 1784, and was not re-used by the United States until after the War of 1812.
+The fort was not abandoned by the British until 1784.

 The British re-occupied Castine in the War of 1812 from September 1814 to April 1815, again establishing New Ireland.
 They rebuilt Fort George, renamed the captured Fort Madison (aka Fort United States) as Fort Castine, and built Forts Furieuse, Gosselin, Griffith, and Sherbrooke.
 They also refurbished the peninsula's canal defense line.
 They withdrew after the cessation of hostilities, and following a brief period of American use, the fort was abandoned and demolished in 1819.

+The fort was not re-used by the United States until after the War of 1812.

+Detainment and Escape of Wadsworth and Burton

+A Loyalist guide led a party, traveling from Falmouth (now Portland) to Fort George.
+Upon returning to his home in Camden he was captured, court-martialed and executed by the Americans, tried by Major Benjamin Burton under the direction of Brigadier General Peleg Wadsworth.

+In revenge for this, a party of 25 Loyalists went to Wadsworth's quarters at Camden and took him prisoner, injuring Wadsworth.
+Months later, Major Benjamin Burton was captured while in passage from Boston to St. George's River.
+They were incarcerated at Fort George and meant to be moved to prisons in either Halifax or New York, later to be transported to England.

+Wadsworth and Burton escaped on June 15, 1781 by cutting a hole in the roof of their jail.
+Under cover of a heavy rainstorm, the noise of their escape was drowned out.